-Where to find the Scenario Builder Element Context Menu: Properties Scenarios Usage of the Scenario Builder To define the details of a Use Case and its scenarios and constraints, which can be used to replace the traditional text-document based approach to defining Use Cases.
+Usage of the Scenario Builder Element Context Menu: Properties | Scenarios

+To define the details of a Use Case and its scenarios and constraints, which can be used to replace the traditional text-document based approach to defining Use Cases.
 This ensures that the Use Case diagram and the textual details of the Use Cases and its Scenarios and Constraints are all contained in the same model and can be traced.
 If the Use Cases are required in a document format for contractual or process reasons, a Use Case Report can be generated automatically from the models using the in-built documentation engine.

-Options for the Scenario Builder The Scenario Builder can be viewed as a tabbed or a docked window or in an element's Properties window.
+Options for the Scenario BuilderThe Scenario Builder can be viewed as a tabbed or a docked window or in an element's Properties window.
 The steps of a Use Case including its Scenarios can be automatically generated into a number of different diagram types available from the Generate Diagram toolbar icon.

-æ × @
+ŝ ✓ - ×

 Activity

 Activity with ActivityParameter

 Activity with Action

 Activity with ActionPin

 RuleFlow

 State

 Sequence

 Robustness

-Learn more about the Scenario Builder Responsibilities
+Learn more about the Scenario Builder

+Responsibilities